epics-docs/epics-docs/guides/Alarm_Specification.md

    - LOW: An analog value limit alarm
    - STATE: An digital value state alarm
    - COS: An digital value change of state alarm
-   - COMM: A device support alarm that indicates the device is not communicating
+   - COMM: A device support alarm that indicates the device isn't communicating
    - TIMEOUT: A device sup alarm that indicates the asynchronous device timed out
    - HWLIMIT: A device sup alarm that indicates a hardware limit alarm
    - CALC: A record support alarm for calculation records indicating a bad calculation